Vyral/base-template/_posts/2020-08-10-q-how-does-our-maintenance-program-work.md

 {% include youtube.html %}

-I’m sharing how our maintenance program works, and guess what?
-It’s free.
+<p style="text-align:center">I’m sharing how our maintenance program works, and guess what?
+It’s free.</p>

 Every property owner asks us how much we charge for maintenance.
 We don’t charge anything for our Maintenance Program\!